Learning Strategic Value and Cooperation in Multi-Player Stochastic Games through Side Payments: Practical Computation via Coalition Sampling

 \subsection{Results}

-In this section, we compare the learned policies and side payments on specific examples of grid games: Prisoners; Friend-or-Foe, Coordination; and Turkey.
-All of these grid games are generalizations of commonly used $2$-player grid games \citep{Hu2003,Greenwald2003,Sodomka2013} to more than $2$ players.
+In this section, we compare the learned policies and side payments on specific examples of iterated game of chicken, escape room game and grid games: Prisoners; Friend-or-Foe; Coordination; and Turkey.
+All of the grid games are generalizations of commonly used $2$-player grid games \citep{Hu2003,Greenwald2003,Sodomka2013} to more than $2$ players.
+We additionally evaluate computational efficiency by comparing our sampling-based estimators against exact computation for both \Hss and \cocon.

+\textbf{Iterated Game of Chicken.} In this game (Table~\ref{table:chicken_results}), both $\Hss$ and $\cocon$ learn to cooperate consistently, resulting in high strategic values for both players.
+In contrast, Correlated Equilibrium (CE) learns a mixed strategy that includes defection with a non-negligible probability.

+\textbf{Escape Room Game.} In the escape room game, both $\Hss$ and $\cocon$ successfully learn to cooperate to escape the room in a single step (Fig.~\ref{fig:overall_results}).
+Each player attains a strategic value of $2.67$ (total value $8$), corresponding to the coordinated outcome in which one agent reaches the door while two agents hold the lever.
+In contrast, CE fails to converge in this game even when we use $\gamma < 1$.

-\textbf{Coordination.} In the Coordination game (as illustrated in Fig. \ref{fig:coordination_coco_figure}), Players A, B, and C each have their own goals they need to reach without colliding by coordinating their moves across the grid.
-Notice that Players $A$ and $C$ are symmetric, but player $B$ is closer to her goal than the other players.
-Therefore, one would expect that the strategic value of Player $B$ is stronger than the others; and that therefore, Players A and C should pay Player B to allow them to make it to their respective goals.
+\textbf{Coordination Grid Game.} In the Coordination game (as illustrated in Fig. \ref{fig:coordination_coco_figure}), Players A, B, and C each have their own goals they need to reach without colliding by coordinating their moves across the grid.
+Notice that Players A and C are symmetric, but player B is closer to her goal than the other players.
+Therefore, one would expect that the strategic value of Player B is stronger than the others; and that therefore, Players A and C should pay Player B to allow them to make it to their respective goals.

 In Fig. \ref{fig:coordination_coco_figure}, we show the trajectory learned by the algorithms.
 Also, in the table of Fig. \ref{fig:coordination_coco_figure}, we show the values for the side payments made at each step along the trajectory, as well as the total value (V) and the total side payments (SP).
-Both $\mathbf V_{\hs}$ and $\mathbf V_{\hs*}$ agree with the above intuition, while Correlated-$Q$ did not converge.
+Both $\mathbf V_{\Hss}$ and $\mathbf V_{\cocon}$ agree with the above intuition, while Correlated-$Q$ did not converge.
 Player B is the strongest, and Players A and C have to pay Player B to stick while they coordinate their passing.
-The $\hs*$ side payments shown in the table agree better with our intuition.
-For example, in State 1, why should Player B pay the other players to stick, when it is against his immediate self-interest? $\hs*$ agrees with our intuition by having the other players pay Player B to stick.
+The $\cocon$ side payments shown in the table agree better with our intuition.
+For example, in State 1, why should Player B pay the other players to stick, when it is against his immediate self-interest? $\cocon$ agrees with our intuition by having the other players pay Player B to stick.